HerbertYao/PROSO-Toolbox/README.md

-## About OVERLAY
+## About PROSO

-OVERLAY is a collection of functions used to process, interpret, and study cellular multi-omics data under the scope of genome-scale modelling (GEM).
+PROSO Toolbox is a collection of functions used to process, interpret, and study cellular multi-omics data under the scope of genome-scale modelling (GEM).

 <a href="https://github.com/QCSB/OVERLAY-Toolbox">
   <img src="img/logo.png" alt="Logo" width="600" height="600">
 </a>

-What OVERLAY offers:
+What PROSO Toolbox offers:
 * Automatic implementing protein constraints to any genome-scale metabolic model (M-model)
 * System-level enzymatic constant estimation
 * Incorporating gene expression data onto GEM for context-specific modelling
 * Suggesting synthetic biology strategies for biotechnology, infectious disease, cancer research, and more

-More information on OVERLAY's intuition, formulation, and execution is available in <a href=[algae-paper]>our publication</a>.
+More information on PROSO Toolbox's intuition, formulation, and execution is available in <a href=[algae-paper]>our publication</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>